someobserver/recurgence/math/07-autopoietic-function/index.md

 4. **Lagrangian Embedding** — integration of $\Phi(C)$ into the field's variational principle.
 5. **Stability and Pathology Regimes** — formal criteria for stable, critical, inflationary, and runaway recursive growth.

-It establishes the conditions for recurgent ignition, the mechanisms of phase transition, and the regulatory dynamics that prevent pathological expansion.
-The autopoietic function is the central driver of semantic innovation, recursive branching, and the formation of higher-order attractors within RFT.
+The autopoietic function establishes the conditions for recurgent ignition, the mechanisms of phase transition, and the regulatory dynamics that prevent pathological expansion.
+It drives semantic innovation, recursive branching, and the formation of higher-order attractors within RFT.

 ---

 ### **7.1 The Recursion Phase Transition**

 A critical transition in the system occurs when the coherence magnitude surpasses a defined threshold, resulting in a qualitative change in the system's dynamical regime.
-Specifically, the system transitions from a regime in which attractors act conservatively—stabilizing recursive flows—to one in which attractors become generative, enabling the outward propagation of emergent potential.
+The system transitions from a regime in which attractors act conservatively—stabilizing recursive flows—to one in which attractors become generative, enabling the outward propagation of emergent potential.
 This transition is formally designated as **Recurgence**.

 ---